GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Arcanist.md

 ### 2) Arcanae
 You can commit arcane formulas to memory, allowing you to easily cast spells at a later time without enduring the effects of spell sickness.
 This requires time and puts strain on the arcanist's mind.
 The time required is a number of minutes equal to 15 minutes plus 12 minutes per spell tier.
 Additionally, your [Inte] is temporarily reduced as a result of the strain on your mind.
 This reduction is 1 + double the tier of the spell.
 When the spell is cast, you do not roll 1d20 for the spellcheck but instead use your [Inte] score at the time the spell was memorized.
 Once the spell is cast, it no longer burdens the arcanist's mind.
-You may choose to let a memorized arcana go, losing it from your mind and freeing it of the burden, but suffer Spell Sickness equal to the spell's tier if you do.
+You may choose to let a memorized arcana go, loosing it from your mind and freeing it of the burden, but suffer Spell Sickness equal to the spell's tier if you do.

-### 3) Magic Press
+### 2) Magic Press
 The bonus to spell checks you gain from staves for spells you know is increased by 1.
 When you perform an attack with a wand, staff, or spell, you may use your reaction to gain a +1 bonus to that attack.

+### 3) Phased Strike
+When you attack a creature afflicted with more Spell Sickness than yourself, including an attack from a spell, you gain a +1 bonus to your attack roll.

-### 4) Arcane Deflection
+### 4) Spell Leak
-If you do not have any arcanae memorized and are subject to an attack from a magical effect, you may use your reaction to grant yourself a bonus to your defense against it equal to your [Inte] bonus.
-If you do, and the attack is not a critical failure, you accrue a point of Spell Sickness.
+If you any arcanae memorized and are subject to an attack from a magical effect, *you may use choose to loose one of those memorized arcanae to gain a bonus to defense against that attack equal to the tier of its spell*.
+If you do, and the attack is not a critical failure, you still suffer the effects of prematurely loosing the arcanae.

 ### 4) Disruptive Strike
 When you successfully perform a melee attack against a creature which is casting a spell or afflicted by Spell Sickness, it incurs a point of Spell Sickness.